top of page

-Clean and safe drinking water is vital for Australian households, but multiple contaminants are now being detected in our water supplies.
+Clean and safe drinking water is essential for Australian households.
+However, multiple contaminants are now being detected in our water supplies.
 Chemicals such as PFAS, microplastics, pesticides, and even traces of pharmaceuticals have been found in drinking water across the country.

-Here we aim to highlight the main sources of contamination, how they enter our water systems, and their potential health impacts.
-It’s the first in our Pure Water 4 Life water quality series, where we’ll explore each contaminant in detail.
+Here, we aim to highlight the main sources of contamination, how they enter our water systems, and their potential health impacts.
+This is the first in our Pure Water 4 Life water quality series, where we’ll explore each contaminant in detail.

 1. PFAS (Per- and Polyfluoroalkyl Substances)